EXPLAINER: Argentina soccer chaos over Brazil quarantine row - WHIZ News

 As Argentina great Lionel Messi and Brazil star Neymar watched on, the qualifier was halted on Sunday and chaos ensued.

-Four Argentina players from English Premier League clubs were accused by agents of Brazil’s health agency, Anvisa, of breaching coronavirus rules by not declaring on arrival in Brazil they had been in England in the previous 14 days.
+Four Argentina players from English Premier League clubs were accused by agents of Brazil’s health agency, Anvisa, of breaching coronavirus restriction rules by not declaring on arrival in Brazil that they’d been in England within the previous 14 days.

-But why did it take Anvisa until Sunday to directly intervene, given how high profile the players are and how known their movements were?
+But why did it take Anvisa until Sunday to directly intervene, given how high profile the players are and how seemingly widely known their movements were?

 THE JOURNEY